FractalFir/wrapped_mono/README.md

 - [ ] Passing arguments to CLR functions
 - [ ] Reciving data from CLR functions
 - [ ] Getting accesing instance variable fields
-- [ ] Exposing rust functions to CLR using P/Invoke
+- [X] Exposing rust functions to CLR using P/Invoke **Works only partialy at the moment(only passing strings is working bug - free)**
+- [ ] P/Invoke functions returning values to managed code
+- [ ] Automplementation of InvokableArg trait using derive, supporting passing arbitrary types in P/Invoke functions
 - [ ] Delegate Support
 ## Examples
 <p align = "center">
     <a href="#Loading">Loading basic assembly<a>
     <a href="#Creating new domains">Creating new domains<a>
+    <a href="#Executing manged code">Executing manged code<a>
+    <a href="# Exposig rust functions using P/Invoke">Exposig rust functions using P/Invoke<a>
 </p>

 ### Loading basic assembly